GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 There are two types of location codes used and they are related to either sensor placement or the recording datalogger.
 The location code can also be used to distinguish between the state of health (SOH) records taken from any dataloggers which may be installed at the same site.

 In their role as metadata detailing sensor placement, location codes convey:
- 1. Sensor positions for one or more sensors installed coincidentally or in sequence.
+ 1. Sensor positions for one or more sensors installed coincidentally and/or in sequence.
- 2. Sensor types for one or more sensors installed coincidentally or in sequence.
+ 2. Sensor types for one or more sensors installed coincidentally and/or in sequence.

 Location codes are two characters, with the first character denoting the sensor (or sensor data) type, and the second character denoting the sensor position.
 The first character follows groupings as: